KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

     * CBOmemorygradientDynamicsIllustration.m: Illustration of the CBOmemorygradient dynamics
     * CBOmemorygradientIllustrative.m: Illustration of the CBOmemorygradient at work

+CBOstochasticGD
+* algorithms: code of CH scheme and GD/Langevin scheme
+    * CH: CH scheme
+    * GDLangevin: GD/Langevin scheme
+* analyses: analyses of CBO, CH and GD/Langevin scheme
+    * CBOSchemeIntuition: Intuition that CBO behaves like a stochastic relaxation of gradient descent
+    * CHSchemeIntuition: Intuition that CH behaves gradient-like
+    * GDLangevinIntuition: Visualization of GD and Langevin dynamics

 Example_NN: machine learning experiments with CBO and CBOMemoryGradient as optimization methods for training
 * architecture
     * NN.m: forward pass of NN